Mileston-co/mileston-payments/README.md

 The Mileston Payments SDK is a simple and powerful library for managing payments, invoices, and recurring subscriptions.
 It provides seamless integration with your application, enabling you to create, update, and manage payment workflows effortlessly.

+## Want to integrate crypto payment gateway into your application?
+Head on to https://mileston.co

 ## Features

 - Create and manage payment links.